BotParty/homelab_status_page/web-ui/readme.md

 but the probably closets formula to create like alan kay or bret victor = read 10,000 boooks i tried that didnt work :( - so i gave up and started to only paint using observablehq's magic paper for bret's magic ink.

-how to english->code gen for robotics -
+how to english->code gen for robotics - llama-artifact -> dynamciland + arcology = future-city